chzappsinc/react-native-preloader-shimmer/README.md

 export default App;

 /**
- * This is only a demo purpose
+ * this is only a demo purpose
- * Fetched image was from the internet
+ * Fetched image was from internet
  */

 ```
-B